1444 Review of Reissue Oath/Declaration [R-11.2013]

 - (D) why they were not presented earlier.

-A supplemental reissue oath/declaration must accompany the amendment.
+For reissue applications field before September 16, 2012, a supplemental reissue oath/declaration must accompany the amendment.
 The supplemental reissue oath/declaration must state that the error(s) to be corrected arose without any deceptive intention on the part of the applicant.
 The supplemental reissue oath/declaration submitted after allowance must be directed to the error(s) applicant seeks to correct after allowance.
-This oath/declaration need not cover any earlier errors, * > because < all earlier errors should have been covered by a reissue oath/declaration submitted ** > before < allowance.
+This oath/declaration need not cover any earlier errors, because all earlier errors should have been covered by a reissue oath/declaration submitted before allowance.

-Occasionally correcting an error after allowance does not include an amendment of the specification or claims of the patent.
-For example, the correction of the error could be the filing of a certified copy of the original foreign application ( ** > before < the payment of the issue fee - see 37 CFR 1.55(a)(2)) to obtain the right of foreign priority under 35 U.S.C.
-119 (see Brenner v.
+Occasionally, correcting an error after allowance does not include an amendment of the specification or claims of the patent.
+For example, the correction of the error could be the filing of a certified copy of the original foreign application (before the payment of the issue fee.
+See 37 CFR 1.55(g)(1)(for applications filed on or after March 16, 2013) and pre-AIA 37 CFR 1.55(a)(2) (for applications filed before March 16, 2013) to obtain the right of foreign priority under 35 U.S.C.
+119 also see Brenner v.
 State of Israel, 400 F.2d 789, 158 USPQ 584 (D.C.
 Cir.
-1968)) where the claim for foreign priority had been timely made in the application for the original patent.
+1968) (the claim for foreign priority had been timely made in the application for the original patent).
 In such a case, the requirements of 37 CFR 1.312 must still be met.
 This is so, because the correction of the patent is an amendment of the patent, even though no amendment is physically entered into the case.
 Thus, for a reissue oath/declaration submitted after allowance to correct an additional error (or errors), the reissue applicant must comply with 37 CFR 1.312 in the manner discussed above.